Joan Didion: Early life and education

+Career

 Vogue

 During her seven years at Vogue, from 1956 to 1964, Didion worked her way up from promotional copywriter to associate feature editor.
-Mademoiselle published Didion's article that was entitled "Berkeley’s Giant: The University of California" in January 1960.
+Mademoiselle published Didion's article "Berkeley’s Giant: The University of California" in January 1960.
 While at Vogue, and homesick for California, she wrote her first novel, Run, River (1963), about a Sacramento family as it comes apart.
 Writer and friend John Gregory Dunne helped her edit the book.
-Dunne was writing for Time magazine and was the younger brother of the author, businessman, and television mystery show host Dominick Dunne.
-She and Dunne married in 1964.
+John—the younger brother of author, businessman, and television mystery show host Dominick Dunne—was writing for Time magazine at the time.
+He and Didion married in 1964.

-Didion and Dunne moved to Los Angeles in 1964, intending to stay only temporarily, but California remained their home for the following 20 years.
+The couple moved to Los Angeles in 1964, intending to stay only temporarily, but California remained their home for the next 20 years.
 In 1966, they adopted a daughter, whom they named Quintana Roo Dunne.
 The couple wrote many newsstand-magazine assignments.
-"She and Dunne started doing that work with an eye to covering the bills, and then a little more", Nathan Heller reported in The New Yorker.
-"Their [Saturday Evening] Post rates allowed them to rent a tumbledown Hollywood mansion, buy a banana-colored Corvette Stingray, raise a child, and dine well".
+"She and Dunne started doing that work with an eye to covering the bills, and then a little more," Nathan Heller reported in The New Yorker.
+"Their [Saturday Evening] Post rates allowed them to rent a tumbledown Hollywood mansion, buy a banana-colored Corvette Stingray, raise a child, and dine well."

-Didion lived in Los Feliz from 1963 to 1971; after living in Malibu for eight years, she and Dunne lived in Brentwood Park, a quiet, affluent, residential neighborhood of Los Angeles.
+In Los Angeles, they settled in Los Feliz from 1963 to 1971, and then, after living in Malibu for eight years, she and Dunne moved to Brentwood Park, a quiet, affluent residential neighborhood.

+Didion wrote, in her later Notes to John, she felt "for years" that she and Dunne had "failed their daughter."
+When Quintana was five years old, she phoned the state psychiatric facility in Ventura County to find out what she needed to do if she was "going crazy."
+At a later time, she called 20th Century Fox to ask them what she needed to do to be a star, while, at the age of thirteen, she spoke to Didion of "the novel I'm writing just to show you."

 Slouching Towards Bethlehem

 In 1968, Didion published her first nonfiction book, Slouching Towards Bethlehem, a collection of magazine pieces about her experiences in California.
-Slouching Towards Bethlehem has been described as an example of New Journalism, using novel-like writing to cover the non-fiction realities of hippie counterculture.
-She wrote from her personal perspective; adding her own feelings and memories to situations, inventing details and quotes to make the stories more vivid, and using many metaphors in order for the reader to get a better understanding of the disorder present in the subjects of her essays, whether they be politicians, artists, or the American society.
-The New York Times characterized her writing as containing "grace, sophistication, nuance, [and] irony".
+Cited as an example of New Journalism, it used novel-like writing to cover the non-fiction realities of hippie counterculture.
+She wrote from a personal perspective, adding her own feelings and memories to situations, inventing details and quotes to make the stories more vivid, and using metaphors to give the reader a better understanding of the disordered subjects of her essays: politicians, artists, or just people living an American life.
+The New York Times characterized the "grace, sophistication, nuance, [and] irony" of her writing.